10 Things You Shouldn’t Do at a Country Music Festival

 Wear Your Obama 2012 ‘Forward’ T-Shirt

-Okay, he’s the duly-elected President of the United States and all, but that doesn’t change the fact that President Obama is really unpopular among the country music fanbase.
+Okay, he was the duly-elected President of the United States and all, but that doesn’t change the fact that President Obama is really unpopular among the country music fanbase.
 Though he has his supporters (like Garth Brooks and Brad Paisley), Obama inspires such dislike in country fans that it’s almost as if he personally went around stepping on people’s blue suede shoes or something.
 Look, you can do whatever you want, but if you wear an Obama t-shirt to a country music festival, you’re just asking for a butt-kicking — probably delivered courtesy of some angry Hank Jr. fan.

 Eat Any of Willie Nelson’s Brownies